-Convenience, our throwaway culture and many a retail trick1 all contribute to us regularly purchasing more food than we need.
+Convenience, our throwaway culture, and many a retail trick all contribute to us regularly purchasing more food than we need.
 As a result, we throw away vast amounts of food, around 1.3 billion tonnes annually.

-Today, many food waste initiatives exist to help us find a useful means to recycle the food we don’t use or need6.
-These include council schemes, through food banks and even apps that provide opportunities to gift unused food to our neighbours.
+Today, many food waste initiatives exist to help us find a useful means to recycle the food we don’t use or need5.
+These include council schemes, food banks, and even apps that provide opportunities to gift unused food to our neighbors.

 Further, in recent years, more people have become aware of the problems food waste causes.
 Much of this has been driven by the media and even celebrity chefs and so, more is being done to reduce and recycle food waste and raise awareness.